aviator-co/av/docs/av-stack-adopt.1.md

 ## DESCRIPTION

-`av stack adopt` is a command to adopt branches that are not managed by `av`.
+`av stack adopt` is a command to adopt a branch or an entire stack that is not managed by `av`.
 This command is useful when you have branches that are created outside of `av` and want to manage them with `av`.

 When you run this command, it lists the branches that are not managed by `av`, automatically detecting the tree structure of the branches.
 You can choose which